Magnetic Contaminant Filtration of Quench Fluid and Mill Coolant in ERW Tube Mills

-The MEC is the only permanent media, in-line filter that combines magnetic and barrier filtration in a single system.
+The EZMAG is the only permanent media, in-line filter that combines magnetic and barrier filtration in a single system.
 Click on the links below for additional information.

 The Tornado is a simple but extremely innovative device.
 The Tornado has no moving parts and no media.
 Tornado effectively removes particles without any regular maintenance.
 If you want to learn more about ZGF Tornado technology, then download the Tornado Product Data Sheet or click on the Tornado animation link to view the Tornado separator in operation.

 ZGF technology provides value throughout the tube mill

 ZGF Maggie and Spring Filter technologies provide value throughout the tube mill.